Angels in Islam: Characteristics

 Angels believed to be engaged in human affairs are closely related to Islamic purity and modesty rituals.
 Angels may descend to the believers, such as during the Night of Qadr.
 Many hadiths, including Muwatta Imam Malik from one of the Kutub al-Sittah, talk about angels being repelled by humans' state of impurity.
 It is argued that if driven away by ritual impurity, the Kiraman Katibin, who record people's actions, and the guardian angel, will not perform their tasks assigned to the individual.
 Another hadith specifies, during the state of impurity, bad actions are still written down, but good actions are not.

-When a person tells a lie, angels nearby are separated from the person from the stench the lie emanates.
+When a person tells a lie, angels nearby are separated from the person by the stench the lie emanates.
 Angels also depart from humans when they are naked or are having a bath out of decency, but also curse people who are nude in public.
-Ahmad Sirhindi has mentioned that the angels nobility are because their substances are created from luminous light.
+Ahmad Sirhindi has mentioned that the angels' nobility is because they are created from light.